Nyveon/tloz-breath-of-the-wild-checklist/README.md

 # The Legend of Zelda: Breath of the Wild Checklist

+⚠️ I won't be working on this project anymore. <https://www.zeldadungeon.net/breath-of-the-wild-interactive-map/> is a good alternative for most of the implemented and planned features. ⚠️

+---

 Checklist website for tracking 100%+ completion of The Legend of Zelda: Breath of The Wild.
 Mark completion of:

 - ✅ Quests (Main Quests, Side Quests, Shrine Quests, Memories).